CortexCraft-Innovation-Labs/SprintApp/README.md

 1. [Configure Carrierwave for Amazon S3](https://github.com/jnicklas/carrierwave#using-amazon-s3)
 2. Edit the from address for [Devise](https://github.com/plataformatec/devise) in the existing initializer
 3. Edit the SMTP settings for outgoing mail (needed to email notifications of ticket updates) for the production environment.

-## Contributing
-This is a guide to contributing to SprintApp.
-It should walk you through the major steps of contributing to this project.

-### 1. Create an Issue on Github
-The first step is to create an issue with [GitHub Issues](https://github.com/macfanatic/SprintApp/issues), after searching the issues to make sure that another developer hasn't already submitted the same ticket.

-Please be thorough in your description of the issue or feature request, and provide all relevant environment information if submitting a bug ticket.

-### 2. Fork and Create a Feature Branch
-If you have implemented a new feature of fixed a bug, please create a new git branch on your fork of the SprintApp project, labeled after the ticket you created in step 1.
-This way when you submit a pull request to have your code integrated into the project, it is easily referenced.

-### 3. Submit a Pull Request
-After you are sure that your code change is ready for integration, please submit a pull request for your feature branch on github.
-I will review the code and work with you to make any necessary changes before merging your pull request into the main branch.

-## License
-Copyright (c) 2012 [Matt Brewer](https://github.com/macfanatic).
-MIT License.